High-intensity interval training, better known as HIIT, is gaining in popularity in the exercise world these days, and for good reason.

 As we emphasized before, HIIT is intense and you should modify it based on your ability and activity level.
-While some people strongly advise against doing HIIT if you’re obese, there are ways to make a HIIT workout more approachable so you’re safely exercising, but still burning calories.
+While some people strongly advise against doing HIIT if you’re obese, there are ways to make a HIIT exercise more approachable so you’re safely exercising, but still burning calories.

 During HIIT exercises, we push ourselves to our max — people have varying endurance levels, and your threshold might be higher than someone else’s.

 One of the most touted facts about HIIT is that it’ll help you burn calories faster than you would from doing regular cardio.
-In steady state cardio (e.g. running), you maintain the same heart rate over a sustained period of time, and often do it for longer than you would do a HIIT exercise.
+In steady-state cardio (e.g. running), you maintain the same heart rate over a sustained period of time and often do it for longer than you would do a HIIT exercise.

-After a HIIT workout, your body has an oxygen debt and your cells need to work harder to consume more.
-This process is called excess post-exercise oxygen consumption (EPOC), during which you continue burning calories (that’s right, after you’re finished with your workout!) in order to work to regain the lost oxygen.
+After a HIIT exercise, your body has an oxygen debt and your cells need to work harder to consume more.
+This process is called excess post-exercise oxygen consumption (EPOC), during which you continue burning calories (that’s right after you’re finished with your exercise!) in order to work to regain the lost oxygen.

 In conclusion, anyone, regardless of body type, can reap the benefits of HIIT.
 There are so many opportunities for modification, and infinite ways to incorporate interval training into your exercise routine.